Strategies For Fighting Stress-induced Migraines

 - Consider seeing a mental health professional through telehealth consultations.
 You don’t have to go to a doctor’s office to get professional help with stress and anxiety.
 Increasingly, therapists and counselors are available through telemedicine, making it easier — and more affordable— for people to meet with them.

 Lastly, if your migraine treatment routine is causing you stress, it may be time to try CEFALY.
-CEFALY is an FDA-cleared, clinically proven and drug-free treatment for migraine prevention and migraine pain relief.
+CEFALY is an FDA Cleared (prescription required), clinically proven and drug-free treatment for migraine prevention and migraine pain relief.
 Not only is CEFALY free of the serious side effects associated with many migraine medications, but many CEFALY users report that using the device makes them feel calm and relaxed.